gvwilson/thirdbit/src/fiction/makers-return/index.md

 ## Chapter 14: Left Behind (Violet)

+FIXME: move this section to when Violet is plugged in and find something to replace it.
+Violet tells Sindy about her experience *after* she's plugged in (it's memory recall, not André), which makes her going back in that much braver.

 Once,
 so long ago that Violet could only half remember it, André had messaged her to say that